Guide to buying and selling real estate in Mexico

 - Any features which make the property unique and added to the cost of construction and / or take up additional land; e.g. a large ornamental fountain.

-Negotiating / Bartering
+Negotiating / Bargaining

 Try to find out (from the realty agent if you are using one) what the history of the property is: who owns it, for how long and why are they selling?
 Are they in a hurry?
 Do they need cash fast?
-How far would they be willing to negotiate or barter, especially if you can close quickly.
+How far would they be willing to negotiate or bargain, especially if you can close quickly.

 How much discount you can negotiate will depend on each individual situation.
 However, you should not offer the asking price; be prepared to walk away (and show that you will even at the risk of losing the house) if you cannot get a deal that you think represents value.
-Even in Mexico, some people are sitting on property they paid too much for—make a cold, accurate assessment, and if necessary, politely say “no, gracias“.
+Even in Mexico, some people are sitting on property they paid too much for—make a cold, accurate, assessment and, if necessary politely say “no, gracias.”